coffeebeats/gdenv/docs/commands.md

 ### Arguments

 - `[VERSION]` — the specific version string to install (must be exact and cannot be used with `-p`)
-  - Default value: Resolves the pinned version at `$PWD`
+  - Default value: resolve the pinned version at `$PWD`
   - Example values:
     - `3.5.1` (if missing, the label will default to `stable`)
     - `4.0.4-stable`